Jetskici00/Jetskici00/README.md

 ## 🗣 About me

-👁 I'm a Frontend Developer and UI/UX Designer.
+👁 I'm a Frontend Developer and UI/UX Designer.<br />
 👨‍💻 In my free time, I read scientific literature and do my own projects.

 ---